DanielJDufour/calc-stats/README.md

       .
       .
     },
+    invalid: 0, // count of no-data and filtered out values
     std: 23.44970978261541, // standard deviation
     sum: 328350, // sum of all the valid numerical values
+    valid: 4950, // count of valid numerical values
     variance: 549.8888888888889, // variance of std calculation
     uniques: [1, 2, 3, 4, 5, ...] // sorted array of unique values (same as histogram keys)
   });